Panagiotis Stamatakis: Background to the excavations

-In 1874, Dimitrios Voulgaris — famous for the corruption of his governments — became Prime Minister for the eighth and final time.
-The new government, through Kallifronas' successor Ioannis Valassopoulos, gave Schliemann permission to excavate, but gave ultimate responsibility for the project to the Greek Archaeological Service under Efstratiadis.
+In 1874, Dimitrios Voulgaris became Prime Minister for the eighth and final time.
+The new government, through Kallifronas's successor Ioannis Valassopoulos, gave Schliemann permission to excavate, but gave ultimate responsibility for the project to the Greek Archaeological Service under Efstratiadis.
 Efstratiadis in turn stipulated that Stamatakis should serve as supervisor to the project, responsible for ensuring that Schliemann followed the terms of his permit and that the interests of the Greek state in preserving the antiquities were respected.
+The archaeological historian Dora Vasilikou has suggested that the Voulgaris government's greater receptivity to Schliemann's work was a function of the high levels of corruption prevalent within it.